 What makes this announcement very important is something that David Morgan has often discussed in his interviews at Money Metals Exchange and in presentations at conferences across North America.
 That concept is incremental demand.

-Over time, the gold and silver bull markets will be driven by the total overall demand change in relation to available supply.
-But big price changes are determined on the margins of demand.
+Over time, the gold and silver bull markets will be driven by the total overall demand change about available supply.
+But big price changes are determined by the margins of demand.
 It is the continued addition of new uses for the precious metals – in both the industrial and investment arenas – that adds fuel to this long-term bull market.